dportik/dadi_pipeline/README.md

 *Portik, D.M., Leache, A.D., Rivera, D., Blackburn, D.C., Rodel, M.-O., Barej, M.F., Hirschfeld, M., Burger, M., and M.K.
 Fujita.
 2017.
 Evaluating mechanisms of diversification in a Guineo-Congolian forest frog using demographic model selection.
 Molecular Ecology, 26: 5245-5263. doi: 10.1111/mec.14266*

-If you use or modify this script for your own purposes, please cite our publication.
+If you use or modify this script for your own purposes, please cite this publication.

 **Contact**